Mintzmyer/ToolScripts/GittingBetter/README.md

  It gives a birds-eye view of changes and prevents partial checkins

-### rmSpace.sh
- This script automates renaming files.
-Sometimes, there's
-     a bunch of files with spaces or other annoying chars and this script can be easily updated to pull out spaces and other unseemly naming conventions

 ### save.sh
  This script automates the process of stashing changes,
      essentially creating a checkpoint throughout the
      multiple repos a change might touch.
 This allows for easier mobility and "save points" between sections of work.
-### sedsdead.sh
- This script is intended to perform a recursive search and replace
-     for files and directories, and/or file contents much like vim's (sed) %s/search/replace/gc for a single file

- This is useful in large projects when a naming convention or
-     new standard needs to be implemented across the board
 ### sync.sh
  This script automates the sync functionality, making it
      easier to stay up to date with everyone's changes,